yasserare/notes/README.md

 					example of stdout redirection:	ls (this is a normal example of stdout) / ls > file.txt (is an example of stdout redirection)
 [get_next_line]
 	[static variables]
+ 		- They are variable that retain their value even after their mother function is destroyed.
+   		- Initialized static variables live in the DATA segment and unInitialized ones live in the BSS segment.
 		-They are only initialized once.
 		-"normal" local variables are destroyed when their scope(function) is destroyed